luiscoco/GoF_Adapter_Pattern/README.md

 # GoF_Csharp_Adapter_Pattern

+Converts the interface of one class into another interface that clients expect.

 Suppose we have an existing LegacyPrinter class with an incompatible interface that clients are currently using.
 We want to create an adapter class that converts the interface of LegacyPrinter into a new interface called IPrinter that clients expect.

 ```csharp